GarrettBoggs/wildlife_tracker/README.md

   * Example input: New Sighting: Location: Lake Ranger: Steve
   * Example output: Sighting -- Location: Lake Ranger: Steve Time: 2016-09-30 15:06:21.711323

+  **Animals, EndangeredAnimals, and Sightings can be deleted**

+  * Example input: User clicks delete button
+  * Example output: The object is deleted

   **One Animal or EndangeredAnimal can have multiple sightings**

   * Example input: New Animal: "Zebra"